airbytehq/airbyte/docs/integrations/destinations/bigquery.md

 1. [Create a Cloud Storage bucket](https://cloud.google.com/storage/docs/creating-buckets) with the Protection Tools set to `none` or `Object versioning`.
 Make sure the bucket does not have a [retention policy](https://cloud.google.com/storage/docs/samples/storage-set-retention-policy).
 2. [Create an HMAC key and access ID](https://cloud.google.com/storage/docs/authentication/managing-hmackeys#create).
+   1. Currently support for [Customer-managed encryption key](https://cloud.google.com/storage/docs/encryption/customer-managed-keys) are not fully supported.
+Airbyte recommends the usage of google-managed key
 3. Grant the [`Storage Object Admin` role](https://cloud.google.com/storage/docs/access-control/iam-roles#standard-roles) to the Google Cloud [Service Account](https://cloud.google.com/iam/docs/service-accounts).
 4. Make sure your Cloud Storage bucket is accessible from the machine running Airbyte.
 The easiest way to verify if Airbyte is able to connect to your bucket is via the check connection tool in the UI.